SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: Experimental Methods

 \subsubsection{Lungs Dataset}

-The dataset includes 20 CT scans from the chest region, including the lungs.
+The dataset includes $20$ CT scans from the chest region, available at \href{https://zenodo.org/records/3757476}{zenodo.org} \citep{ma_jun_2020_3757476}.
 This heterogeneous dataset consists of both COVID-19 and non-COVID-19 patients.
 The data annotations include left lung, right lung and infections (if found).
-We consider a binary segmentation task for this dataset, i.e., delineating the boundaries of lungs in the given CT images.
-Specifically, we assign a label of $0$ to the background and $1$ to lung tissue.
-The pre-processing steps include (1) windowing the Hounsfield units range between $-1250$ and $250 $, (2) normalizing all pixel values between $0$ and $1$, (3) deleting empty slices, i.e., slices that include only the label $0$ corresponding to the background, and (4) cropping all images to a single size, i.e., $ 512 \times 512$ pixels.
+We consider a binary segmentation task for this dataset, i.e., delineating the boundaries of the lungs in the given CT images.
+We assign a label of $0$ to the background and $1$ to lung tissue.
+The pre-processing steps include: 1) windowing the Hounsfield units range between $-1250$ and $250 $; 2) normalizing all pixel values between $0$ and $1$; 3) deleting empty slices, i.e., slices that include only the label $0$ corresponding to the background to minimize class imbalance; and 4) cropping all images to a single size, i.e., $ 512 \times 512$ pixels.

-The U-Net architecture used for this dataset includes $3$ encoder blocks and $2$ decoder blocks.
-The number of kernels in the encoder blocks is set to $16$, $32$, and $64$, while to $32$ and $16$ in the decoder blocks.
-We train all three networks (i.e., U-Net, Bayes U-Net and VMP U-Net) for $50$ epochs using a batch size of $10$ with the Adam optimizer and the learning rate of $0.001$.
-In VMP U-Net, we set $\sigma_{pa} = 0.05$.